-KETIL m Norwegian
+Ketil m Norwegian

 From the Old Norse name Ketill

 ).
 In old Scandinavian rituals the ketill

 was used to catch the blood of sacrificed animals.

-KNUT m Swedish, Norwegian, German
+Knut m Swedish, Norwegian, German

 Derived from Old Norse knútr

 .
 Knut was a Danish prince who defeated Æðelræd II, king of England, in the early 11th century and became the ruler of Denmark, Norway and England.

-LEIF m Swedish, Norwegian, Danish
+Leif m Swedish, Norwegian, Danish

 From the Old Norse name Leifr

 .
 Leif Eriksson was a Norse explorer who reached North America in the early 11th century.
 He was the son of Erik the Red.

 Liv 1 f Norwegian, Swedish, Danish

 Derived from the Old Norse name Hlíf

 .
 Its use has been influenced by the modern Scandinavian word liv

-LOKI m Norse Mythology
+Loki m Norse Mythology